flashwing-04/showtime-website/content/ws23/master/m4-gamingforthefuture/_index.md

 +++

 {{<section title="Our Goal">}}
 The goal of our project was to develop a game together with the NABU about the Water Scarcity in Brandenburg.
 Gaming For Future, is a  single-player strategy, environmental simulation, and awareness game centered around the critical issue of water scarcity.
-Our goal was it with this game to draw people’s attention to the crucial issue of water scarcity through
+Our goal was it with this game to draw people’s attention to the crucial issue of water scarcity through a
 Game-Based Learning approach.

-NABU (Naturschutzverband e.V) is an NGO with approximately 900,000 members (more than 1% of the population) environmental education, spreading of public awareness, cooperations with local groups, institutions and authorities to promote nature-friendly policies
+NABU (Naturschutzverband e.V.) is an NGO with approximately 900,000 members (more than 1% of the population) environmental education, spreading of public awareness, cooperations with local groups, institutions and authorities to promote nature-friendly policies
 {{<image src="Nabu.png" alt="Nabu" caption="Nabu">}}